Fordham Experiment

-The Fordham Experiment was an experiment done as part of a course on The Effects of Television by Eric McLuhan and Harley Parker at Fordham University in 1967 or 1968.
+The Fordham Experiment was an experiment done as part of a course on The Effects of Television by Eric McLuhan and Harley Parker at Fordham University in 1967 and 1968.
 The purpose of the experiment was to demonstrate to the students that there was a difference between the effects of movies and those of TV on an audience, and to try to ascertain what some of those differences might be.

 The distinction was thought to occur because movies present reflected light ('light on') to the viewer, while a TV picture is back lit ('light through').
 The experimenters showed two movies, a documentary and a film with little story line about horses, sequentially to two groups of equivalent size, and had the viewers write a half a page of comments of their reactions.

 The groups' reactions to one of the films were roughly similar.
 Distinct reactions, however, were found for the other.
 Generally, the 'light on' (movie) presentation was perceived as having lowered tactility and heightened visuality, as compared to the heightened tactility and lessened visuality of the 'light through' (TV) presentation.

-Visualility dropped from 'light on' to 'light-through':
+Visuality dropped from 'light on' to 'light-through':